igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 A set of [Makefile targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L231) smooths every step of the PostgreSQL deployment lifecycle:

-- `postgres-operator-deploy` – deploys the CloudNativePG operator into the `cnpg-system` namespace
+- `postgres-operator-deploy` – Deploys the CloudNativePG operator into the `cnpg-system` namespace.
-- `postgres-operator-delete` – removes the operator and its resources
+- `postgres-operator-delete` – Removes the operator and its resources.
-- `postgres-svc-secret-create` – creates or updates the service user credentials secret for each database, ensuring secure access
+- `postgres-svc-secret-create` – Creates or updates the service user credentials secret for each database, ensuring secure access.
-- `postgres-svc-deploy` – deploys a PostgreSQL cluster tailored for a specific service
+- `postgres-svc-deploy` – Deploys a PostgreSQL cluster tailored for a specific service.
-- `postgres-svc-status` – reports the operational status of deployed clusters
+- `postgres-svc-status` – Reports the operational status of deployed clusters.
-- `postgres-svc-delete` – deletes a specific PostgreSQL cluster
+- `postgres-svc-delete` – Deletes a specific PostgreSQL cluster.
-- `postgres-svc-purge` – completely removes a cluster and its related secrets
+- `postgres-svc-purge` – Completely removes a cluster and its related secrets.

 These targets make it easy to provision, update, monitor, or remove Postgres clusters for any service.
 Detailed instructions for deploying and managing PostgreSQL clusters are available in the